Arenys de Mar: Main sights

 Sights include the parish church of Santa Maria, with a Baroque reredo, built in 1704 by the sculptor Pau Costa.
 Along Church Street are the Marés Museum of Lace-making and the Mollfulleda Museum of Mineralogy, forming the Arenys de Mar Museum.
-Some of the defense towers built to protect against pirates, are still conserved.
+Some of the defense towers, built to protect against pirates, are still conserved.

 Arenys cemetery, known as Cementiri de Sinera, is a characteristic example of Mediterranean marine cemeteries.
 It is oriented westward, on top of the Turó de la Pietat.

 Economy and culture

 Arenys is the capital of the county district.
 Fishing and related industries are the principal economic activity of the town.
 Two industrial zones are being developed under public and private promotion.
-Agriculture has gone down in the last years, but the cultivation of fruits and vegetables is still thriving.
+Agriculture has declined, but the cultivation of fruits and vegetables is still thriving.

-The fishing and the various related industries which have grown around the harbour move a considerable part of the economic activity of the town.
+The fishing and the various related industries which have grown around the harbour comprise a considerable part of the economic activity of the town.
 The harbour is the most important one in the Maresme and has practically the whole fishing fleet of the region.
 A fish auction takes place every afternoon when the boats return.
 There is ample space in the port reserved for yachts.
 During the summer, many sailing boats anchor here on their Mediterranean journey.
 The shipyard is still an important local industry.

 The Riera (the dry uncovered river bed) is the commercial centre and the hub of all local activities.
 The market, an Art Nouveau building, remains open every morning as well as Friday afternoons.
 Inside, it is bustling with people and constant activity.
 On Saturday mornings, the commercial hustle takes itself to the Riera in the form of a weekly street market.
 Two village festivals are held in honour of Saint Zenon (9 July) and Saint Roc (16 August), and a big fair is celebrated on Saint Joan's Day (24 June).

 Arenys de Mar possesses a grammar school, an agricultural school for chicken farming, a school of music and various schools where the old craft of lace-making is taught.